 For students choosing a concentration in actuarial science, the following list of possible three credit courses would be useful.
 Students who elect to take three additional finance courses would also satisfy the requirements to have a concentration in finance.
-Many students choose finance as an additional concentration since finance is an integral activity of professional actuaries.
-In particular, the course C15.0043, Futures and Options, is highly recommended, since it covers approximately 75% of the MFE/3F actuarial examination (see pages 9 and 10).
+Many students choose finance as a second concentration since finance is an integral activity of professional actuaries.

-FIN-UB 22 Risk Management in Financial Institutions FIN-UB 41 Equity Evaluation FIN-UB 43 Futures and Options STAT-UB 15 Statistical Inference and Regression Analysis 2 STAT-UB 18 The Forecasting of Time Series Data 2 STAT-UB 21 Introduction to Stochastic Processes 2 STAT-UB 37 Life Contingencies 2
+FINC-UB 22 Risk Management in Financial Institutions FINC-UB 41 Equity Valuation FINC-UB 26 Debt Instruments and Markets FINC-UB 43 Futures & Options STAT-GB 6008 Applied Stochastic Processes for Financial Models 1 STAT-GB 6015 Statistical Inference and Regression Analysis 1 STAT-GB 6018 Forecasting of Time Series Data 1 STAT-GB 6021 Introduction to Stochastic Processes 1

-- NOTE: A selection of additional actuarial science courses may put the student over the Stern maximum of 18 credits for elective courses.
-If that occurs, consult the Director of the Actuarial Science Program to request a waiver of this requirement. - 2.
-If not already selected.
+NOTE: A selection of additional actuarial science courses may put the student over the Stern maximum of 18 credits for elective courses.
+If that occurs, consult the Director of the Actuarial Science Program to request a waiver of this requirement.

+1 If not already selected